axiezai/axiezai.github.io/_posts/2018-12-28-rubber-bands-tie-our-brains-together-too.md

 In addition to the four big lobes, we are starting to see functionally specialized regions being highlighted.
 The new group right in the middle of the two hemispheres include regions like the precuneus, and the cingulum.
 These are some of the earliest identified brain structures, and obviously play critical roles in brain function.

 ## Rubber band interpretation
 So why does this grouping happen?
 The name <em>spectral</em> clustering comes from spectral graph theory, which is the study of a graph's characteristic polynomials, or eigen values and eigen vectors of a graph.
 Remember when I mentioned graph Laplacians have "nice" eigen properties?
 All spectral clustering algorithms rely on these "nice" eigen properties.

-One can interpret spectral clustering as stretching a bunch of interconnected rubber bands: how would the rubber bands bounce around in response to a perturbation?
-Or in terms of eigen vectors: how would the characteristics (eigen vectors and eigen values) of a network of rubber bands $M$ change if we add a small perturbation $P$?
-Then we consider a perturbed network of rubber bands $\widetilde{M} = M + P$, then the distance in eigen-space between the eigen vectors of $\widetilde{M}$ and $M$ is simply some scalar times the norm of $P$.

 In an ideal scenario where we want $k$ clusters of a similarity matrix $M$, where the data points in each $i$-th cluster $k_i$ have a similarity of 0 (no difference at all, exactly the same), then the eigen vectors of this $M$ will represent each cluster as: